 Students will have the opportunity to experience up to five Exploratory Arts courses throughout each year.
-These courses allow students a shared experience in the content areas of visual & performing arts and technology.
+These courses allow students a shared experience in the content areas of visual, media, and performing arts as well as STEM/STEAM.

-Grade 7 STEM 7 Digital Toolbox 7 Popular Music 7 Art 7 Theatre 7 Grade 8 STEM 8 Movie Making 8 Popular Music 8 Art 8 Theatre 8
+STEM 7 Digital Tools 7 Music 7 Art 7 Theatre & Communication 7 Grade 8 STEM 8 Movie Making 8 Music 8 Art 8 Theatre & Communication 8